Conscious-TechHub/Burpsuite-Pro/README.md

 # Installing Burpsuite Pro

 # Step 1:-
-    Before Copy This Link chose your arch and Past in Browser
+    Before Copy This Link choose your arch and Past in Browser

     Direct Downloade For 32 Bit Arch